Factors Affecting Damage Awards

 Talk to a Rock Island Personal Injury Lawyer

-If You Or A Loved One Has Suffered An Injury That Seems To Have Been Someone Else’s Fault, Call A Rock Island Personal Injury Lawyer from VanDerGinst Law at 1-800-797-5391 or CLICK HERE for a FREE online case evaluation. the initial consultation is free of charge. if we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
-In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+If You Or A Loved One Has Suffered An Injury That Seems To Have Been Someone Else’s Fault, Call A Rock Island Personal Injury Lawyer from VanDerGinst Law at 1-800-797-5391.
+The initial consultation is free of charge.
+If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
+In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.
-Our team of personal injury lawyers are licensed to practice in Illinois, Iowa and the federal courts.
+Our team of personal injury lawyers is licensed to practice in Illinois, Iowa, and the federal courts.
 We have handled and can handle serious cases all over the country.
 No matter where you reside VanDerGinst Law can help you.

 The information contained on this website is presented by VanDerGinst Law P.C.
 It is not intended nor should it be construed as professional legal advice.
 The information is general in nature about the Firm, the scope of services we offer, and our community outreach, it is not legal advice.
 Please contact us by phone, email, mail, or via this website for inquiries.
 Contacting us does not create an attorney-client relationship.
 Please contact a personal injury attorney for a consultation regarding your situation.
 This website is not intended to solicit clients outside the State of Iowa and/or the State of Illinois.